 Product Manager Job Description

 A Product Manager is in charge of a product throughout its product lifecycle.
-That includes working out what customers want, helping the business to build the right product and then supporting the business to sell it.
-They also provide the product vision and leadership for the many other roles involved in developing, supporting, marketing and selling the product.
+That includes working out what customers want, helping the business to build the right product, and then supporting the business to sell it.
+They also provide the product vision and leadership for the many other roles involved in developing, supporting, marketing, and selling the product.
 That includes ensuring the product supports the company’s strategy and goals.

 - The different product roles

-- Product Management Activities
+- Product management activities

 - Variations in roles by Industry and Growth Stage

-- Product Management Job Template
+- Product Management Job Description Template (HTML)

 The different product roles